Henry Quinteros

-Henry Edson Quinteros Sánchez (born 19 October 1977 in Lima) is a retired football midfielder from Peru.
-He is also the older brother of Ronald Quinteros.
+Henry Edson Quinteros Sánchez (born 19 October 1977) is a Peruvian former professional footballer who played as a midfielder.
+He is the older brother of Ronald Quinteros.

 Club career

 Quinteros was born in Lima, the son of Julio Ignacio Quinteros Surco († 2011).

 Nicknamed El Pato (The Duck) and/or Kwinto Quinteros spent his youth career with top Peruvian side Alianza Lima.

 He started his professional career playing for Segunda División Peruana team Bella Esperanza in the 1997 season.
 Quinteros returned to Alianza the following season and made his Torneo Descentralizado debut in the 1998 season.

 He remained at Alianza for five years being an important player for the club.
 In 2003, he moved to rival club Sporting Cristal where he continued to be one of the top players in Peru.